Saravji/notebook-server/README.md

 # notebook-server
 script to install jupyter notebook server on base ubuntu server

-after successful deplyment of ubuntu and logging into the VM execute:
+after successful deployment of ubuntu and logging into the VM execute:
 ```
 cd $HOME